-For full details on the HIC program, please click here.
+For full details on the Hillman Innovation Dissemination Program, please click here.

-Takouhi Mosoian, the Rita & Alex Hillman Foundation (email@example.com)
+Takouhi Mosoian, The Rita and Alex Hillman Foundation (firstname.lastname@example.org)

 To help us in the evaluation and analysis of projects, all proposals, documents, communications, and associated materials submitted to The Rita and Alex Hillman Foundation (collectively, “Submission Materials”) will become the property of the Foundation and will be shared with other members of the Advisory Committee, Board of Directors, and other funding partners or potential funding partners.
 We will report publicly on the number of applications received.